 5. Hang Out With Positive People

-Your friends and associates do influence you, so be sure to have a positive, supportive group that you hang out with, as this can inspire and motivate you greatly.
+Your friends and associates do influence you, so be sure to have a positive, supportive sober network that you hang out with, as this can inspire and motivate you greatly.
 You might even want a mentor to be accountable to and learn valuable tools from.

 You will have plenty of opportunities in life to learn valuable lessons.
 Working toward emotional sobriety is a worthwhile endeavor, so if you feel like your emotional life is less than ideal, keep in mind that there is hope and you can begin working toward emotional wholeness and sobriety today.
 You do not have to struggle emotionally any longer.
 Take these tips into consideration and take some steps forward to begin your emotional sobriety journey.